Mohit-Doshi/Hacks-for-Humanity-2017/README.md

 I did not contribute to any of the coding efforts, and instead worked on parts of the business plan, project summary, presentation, gathering video and audio.

-The Team placed fourth out of thirteen teams at the Fourth Annual "Hacks for Humanity" event held from OCtober 7-8, 2017 at ASU Tempe.
+The Team placed fourth out of thirteen teams at the Fourth Annual "Hacks for Humanity" event held from October 7-8, 2017 at ASU Tempe.

 Dunces to Dragons consists of Anthony Nicholas, Summer Gautier, Jacob Robinson, myself, and Julia Cannon.